Ignite Tech Academy

 What hardware do I need?

-What's the cohort schedule?
+What's the weekly schedule?

 What happens on Demo Day?